Texas Board of Criminal Justice

 (term expires 2/2023), was appointed to the TBCJ in April 2017.
 Texas Governor Greg Abbott named Patrick O'Daniel Chairman of the Texas Board of Criminal Justice in January 2020.
 O'Daniel chairs the Correctional Institutions Committee and is a member of the Audit and Review, and Business and Financial Operations Committees.
+He has also been appointed by Governor Abbott to the Task Force on Infectious Disease Preparedness and Response.
 He is a tax partner at the law firm of Norton Rose Fulbright US LLP, an adjunct professor at The University of Texas School of Law, and is a certified public accountant.
 O'Daniel clerked for United States Supreme Court Justice Clarence Thomas.
 He is former president of Catholic Charities of Central Texas, general counsel for Texas Review of Law and Politics, and a member of the American Bar Association, National Association of Bond Lawyers, and Texas Society of Certified Public Accountants.
 He received a Bachelor of Business Administration from The University of Texas at Austin and a Juris Doctor from The University of Texas School of Law.

 Derrelynn Perryman, Vice-Chairman